davidcallanan/fec-raptorq/README.md

 - Add better error handling.
 - Remove vibe-coding slop.
 - Wrap promises with `unsuspended_promise`.
-- Finish reading RFC6330 to see if anything else interesting can be added.
+- Finish reading RFC 6330 to see if anything else interesting can be added.
+- Right now I am using an in-memory approach, I might look at enabling a file-based approach in future.

 ## Acknowledgements